NBA high school draftees: Controversy

 Despite the success of some high school players drafted, the entry of high school players into the NBA remains controversial.
-Critics say that high school players are not mentally and physically mature or prepared enough to handle the pressure of professional play.
-Thus, they are more likely to fail.
+Critics say that high school players are not mentally and physically mature or prepared enough to handle the pressure of professional play; thus, they are less likely to develop properly and reach their potential.
 Instead, they believe that colleges are useful at filtering out players who can dominate against weak competition in high school, but cannot succeed at a higher level of play.
-They also think that the influx of high schoolers bypassing colleges in favor of the NBA has caused collegiate game to deteriorate.
+They also think that the influx of high schoolers bypassing colleges in favor of the NBA caused collegiate play to deteriorate.
 Universities are wary of spending time recruiting, as many players are financially motivated to turn pro fresh out of high school.

 On the other hand, proponents argue that there is no valid reason to exclude high school players.
 Michael McCann, writer of law article "Illegal Defense: The Irrational Economics of Banning High School Players from the NBA Draft", contends that players drafted straight out of high school can do as well as any other players in the NBA.
 The article finds that "on average, these [high school] players perform better in every major statistical category than does the average NBA player".
 Others instead believe that the problem was due to the lack of established farm system in basketball until recently.
 In other major sports, such as baseball and hockey, it is common for young players to develop in their minor league systems.

+Discourses on the validity of high-school players entering the NBA directly, bypassing college, have also been impacted by the recent legalization of name, image and likeness deals by the NCAA, which allow collegiate athletes to profit from sponsorship deals.
+This has effectively reduced the financial incentives that basketball players have to move directly to the NBA from high school by allowing colleges and their boosters to compensate players.
+In addition, it has decreased some players' propensity to enter the NBA as soon as possible after playing one year in college, leading to them staying in school for multiple years to capitalize on NIL deals they make money from.
+This trend is especially noticeable in players who do not project as well to the NBA but are collegiate stars, such as Drew Timme of Gonzaga, who stated that his NIL earnings were comparable to the NBA two-way contract he was likely to sign once he turned professional (Timme eventually signed a multi-year deal with the Brooklyn Nets on March 28, 2025 following two years playing in the NBA G League for multiple teams).